co-bri/lamport/README.md

 `./lamport`

 Coming soon will be build scripts and infrastructure as code that will allow you to get Lamport and it's depedencies up and running (pull requests are very much welcome).
 The idea is that operations folks can run Lamport to get a feel for running a distributed system.
 Lamport intends to be fully operationalized as each feature is added.
 Stay tuned for more details.

+We're also working on a Wiki that will walk users through the implementation details for specific features (e.g. leader election)

 ## Testing